 - Practice letting go of defensive behaviors and attitudes in relationships, such as being aloof, pouting or acting superior, (Turtles), or clinging desperately, demanding attention or resorting to angry outbursts, (Badgers).

 - If you find someone who genuinely seems kind or loving, allow yourself to be cared for.
 Eventually your childhood rejection and abandonment fears, and sadness associated with those memories, will lessen and you will become more comfortable with trusting and being close to others.

 - Get therapy if you find yourself stuck in recurring negative relationship patterns.

 Like this Article?
 Read more articles on relationships here

 Need help communicating in your relationship?
-Visit my Relationship Counselling page
+Visit my Relationship Counseling page

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in helping people create Healthy Relationships, and recover from Family Abuse and Scapegoating, Low Self Worth, Anxiety, Depression, Grief and Addictive Behaviors.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, specializes in helping people create Healthy Relationships, and recover from Family Abuse and Scapegoating, Relationship Trauma, Low Self Worth, Anxiety, Depression, Grief and Addictive Behaviors.

 Join My Email List & Download Your Free EBook: